Post Summary: Amazing locations to explore in the Inland Northwest and where to find them.

 If you are looking to stick around and explore the Inland Northwest in-depth, consider staying in Boise.

 It’s only a day’s drive away from lots of attractions like Yellowstone National Park, ski resorts, deserts, Salt Lake City, Spokane, and so much more!

 Read More: 11 Epic Things To Do In Boise, Idaho

 Read More: Exploring Idaho’s Wine Country

 9. Glacier National Park

-Berty and I took a road trip here for our honeymoon!
+Berty and I took a one-week Glacier road trip itinerary for our honeymoon!

 Our first stop was Banff National Park, and Glacier National Park was our final stop.
 We spent a week here, driving to every corner of the park, enjoying spectacular views and visiting quiet, scenic lakes.